benjaminrust/graphconnect/README.md

     1. [Deploy Graph Connect](http://www.HardingPoint.com) to User, Contact, Opportunity, Case
         1. Following "Deploying Engagement Graph" from Above for all objects listed above @ https://<YOUR_APP_NAME>.herokuapp.com
     1. Update your user or a user associated with the records (we used a demo account)
-    1. Edit/Save your user <a href="All Users" target="_blank">https://login.salesforce.com/005</a> - Change 1 piece of data
+    1. Edit/Save your user <a href="All Users" target="_new">https://login.salesforce.com/005</a> - Change 1 piece of data
-    1. Go run the <a href="https://login.salesforce.com/001" target="_blank">All Accounts View</a> - Mass update or update each record
+    1. Go run the <a href="https://login.salesforce.com/001" target="_new">All Accounts View</a> - Mass update or update each record
-    1. Go run the <a href="https://login.salesforce.com/003" target="_blank">All Contact View</a> - Mass update or update each record
+    1. Go run the <a href="https://login.salesforce.com/003" target="_new">All Contact View</a> - Mass update or update each record
-    1. Go run the <a href="https://login.salesforce.com/006" target="_blank">All Opportunities View</a> - Mass update or update each record
+    1. Go run the <a href="https://login.salesforce.com/006" target="_new">All Opportunities View</a> - Mass update or update each record
-    1. Go run the <a href="https://login.salesforce.com/500" target="_blank">All Closed Cased</a> - Mass update or update each record
+    1. Go run the <a href="https://login.salesforce.com/500" target="_new">All Closed Cased</a> - Mass update or update each record
     1. Return to the Neo4j Browser
         1. Directions from "Visit Graph" from above
         1. Click on "User"